andris9/hoodiecrow/README.md

 * `--smtpPort` or `IMAP_SMTPPORT=port`: which port to listen for SMTP delivered messages **for testing only**.
 Default is not to listen on SMTP.
 * `--ssl true` or `IMAP_SSL=true`: whether to listen over SSL on port 993 instead of clear on 143.
 Default is false.
 * `--debug true` or `IMAP_DEBUG=true`: whether to enable debug messages to console.
 Default is false.
+* `--storage path` or `IMAP_STORAGE=path`: path to a JSON file with the folders and messages to load on startup.
+Default is none.
+* `--plugin plugin --plugin plugin ...` or `IMAP_PLUGINS=plugina,pluginb,...,pluginn`: list of plugins to enable.
 * `--config path` or `IMAP_CONFIG=path`: path to a json file with config options suited to the imapper as a module.
 Default is none.